runtimeverification/javamop/docs/Usage.md

 ### Static Weaving Using AspectJ

-#### Generating Instrumentation File and Java Library
+#### Generating Instrumentation File and RVM Specification

-With this mode, you can generate an instrumentation (.aj) file and a Java library (.java) file to be weaved into the target program.
+With this mode, you can generate instrumentation (.aj) file(s) and RV-Monitor specification(s).
 The instrumentation file includes the pointcuts and advice which will be used by ajc to instrument the code.
-The advice in the instrumentation file will call the functions provided in the Java library.
-For simplicity, JavaMOP appends the Java library file to the instrumentation file and generates a single .aj file in the end.
+The RV-Monitor specification (.rvm file) is transformed from .mop specification by removing all the aspectJ related annotations, and when it is fed to [RV-Monitor](https://runtimeverification.com/monitor/), a Java library that performs the actual monitoring task will be generated.
+The advice in the instrumentation file will call the functions provided in the generated monitoring library.
 Once JavaMOP is correctly installed, this can be achieved by running the following command:

 ```javamop [-v] [-d <target directory>] [-merge] <properties>```